daniele-bolla/country-explorer-api/README.md

 We have unit tests (mocked) and integration tests.
 The DB is actually shared between development and testing mode.
 On each run the DB is ckeared, once the webserver start again it will import new data eventually.
 I’ll isolate them with dedicated test databases and separate CI workflows.

+## Caching

+Caching is not still implmented but aiming to use Redis and Catbox.